Roland RD 800 Review:

 It includes a DP10 Half-Damper pedal that enables continuous damping functionality.
 It comes with a basic manual and a curiously attached AC cable.

 Its intuitive interface is designed for easy operation while performing and gives fast access to essential functions such as tone layering and keyboard split point.

-Adding on, it has an Escapement feature and lends that ebony/ivory feel to the piano.
+It also has an Escapement feature and lends that ebony/ivory feel to the piano.

 Four sliders control part volumes, and the keyboard can be split and layered as well as transposed.